ChardonFrancois/Exercise_Cadavre_Exquis_Chardon/README.md

 > I hate it when people see me at the supermarket and they are like: "Hey, what are you doing here ?" !
 > And I'm like : "You know ....
 Hunting Animals ...!"

 > He pushes the skateboard with his foot.
 The skate rolls to a large yellow box located under the bed.
 It reads: "Plutonium - handle with care".
 He enters a key in a device connected to a very large amplifier.

+La fleur sèche au soleil jusqu'à ce que son sauveur arrive.